waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Victory Road 3F Puzzle
 - **Status:** Complete.
 Secret ladder at (3, 1) was the true path.

-# V. Current Puzzle: Victory Road 1F (Resetting the floor)
+# V. Current Puzzle: Victory Road 1F (Main Area)

-**Current Plan:** I am currently in the western section.
-I need to push the boulder at (6, 17) to clear the path to the southern exit warps.
-I will then exit the map to reset all the boulders.
-After resetting, my main hypothesis is that the eastern boulder puzzle is the true solution.
+**Hypothesis:** I am in the central area.
+The western platform is a confirmed trap.
+I cannot reach the eastern puzzle.
+Pushing the boulder at (3, 11) to (3, 10) did NOT visually open the barrier at (10, 13).
+However, system hints suggest the barrier is reachable.
+My plan is to navigate to (9, 13) and test if the barrier is functionally open.